KevinKuo41/Backtesting_ML_To_Boost_LS_Mean_Rev_Strat/Datasets/README.md

 # Source
 #### Overall, equity stock is the only asset class involved in this work.
 Three primary datasets, which range 291 months, from April 1998 to June 2022, are utilised.
-All currently active firms and delisted firms once listed in the US stock market are included. <br> Download Link: https://drive.google.com/drive/folders/10TP7iOiUej9Y8RwLQY-RUU4a-VYY_CHb?usp=share_link <br> The sources of the three primary datasets are from:
+All currently active firms and delisted firms once listed in the US stock market are included. <br> Download Link: https://drive.google.com/drive/folders/10TP7iOiUej9Y8RwLQY-RUU4a-VYY_CHb?usp=share_link <br> <br> The sources of the three primary datasets are from:

 ## 1. S&P Compustat Fundamentals Dataset
 (https://www.marketplace.spglobal.com/en/datasets/compustat-fundamentals-(8))